Application icon

 Note that all Finder tags are overwritten.

 When the action is called, all duplicates will be removed and the alphabetic case of the tags will be standardized to the representation in the preference list.
+After the tags are written to the Finder, they are read back from the Finder to ensure that the representations are identical.

 The action is written such that it can be invoked from pretty much anywhere.
 This includes from the Multi Field Editor as long as the Finder Tags field is selected.
 It can also be called from the field's function button's Multi Field Editor Actions submenu.